 Deep breathing is an amazing habit.
 Besides helping you to relax, it's also a great way to release toxins and even improve your digestive health.

-Deep breathing, or slow breathing, gives calm and well-being to the person who practices it on a regular basis.
+Deep breathing, or slow breathing, brings calm and a feeling of well-being to the person who practices it on a regular basis.

-This type of breathing technique is very common in yoga or when practicing mindfulness.
+This breathing technique is very common in yoga or when practicing mindfulness.

-However, it goes without saying that apart from these practices that have a classic link with Buddhism and meditation, deep breathing isn’t very common in our daily lives.
+However, it goes without saying that aside from these practices that have a classic link with Buddhism and meditation, deep breathing isn’t very common in our daily lives.

 Hence, it’s very rare that we even stop to think about how we breathe.